 Camp Get-A-Way is a place where you and your kids can play, connect, create, and bond in the great outdoors.
 Try new things like archery, swimming, fishing, and canoeing as a family.
 Share laughter and s’mores by the campfire.
 Create memories over tie-dye fun, camp crafts, and games.
 Find hope through the family resources and training.
 And start lasting friendships with other New York families facing similar challenges.

-4-H Camp Bristol Hills
+Western Region – Camp Bristol Hills

 registering for camp

 Camp is scheduled on a first-come, first-served basis.
 Space is limited.
-A complete list of eligibility criteria is available by contacting Camp Get-A-Way.

 Camp Get-A-Way is not responsible for providing items that you forgot to bring.